SebastianBotha/adventure_bot/ref docs/notion-database-structure.md

 - Base Prompt (Rich Text): The foundational prompt for this AI role
 - Parameters (Rich Text): Any specific parameters or instructions
 - Example Output (Rich Text): Sample of expected output
-- Last Updated (Date): When the prompt was last modified
+- Last Updated (Last Edited Time): When the prompt was last modified
 - Version (Number): Version number of the prompt
 - Notes (Rich Text): Any additional notes or considerations

+## 8. Steps Logger Database
+Purpose: Log steps for tracking progress.

+Properties:
+- Step Number (Title): The number of the step
+- Foot (Select): Left or Right, indicating which foot took the step